cj-holmes/image-colour-distributions/README.md

 # Image colour distributions

--   **This is an EXPERIMENTAL piece of code that needs more work and testing**
--   I am no longer developing it, but wanted to share it here in case it provides a useful starting point for someone else…
+-   I am no longer developing this code, but wanted to share it here in case it provides a useful starting point for someone else…

 ``` r
 library(tidyverse)